juliofferreira/ossu-introduction-to-cs/problem-set-2/ps2.md

 ### 1B) Getting the user’s guess

-Next, implement the function ​get_guessed_word​ that takes in two parameters ­ a string, ​secret_word​, and a list of letters, ​letters_guessed​.
+Next, implement the function ​get_guessed_word​ that takes in two parameters­ a string, ​secret_word​, and a list of letters, ​letters_guessed​.
 This function returns a string that is comprised of letters and underscores, based on what letters in letters_guessed​ are in ​secret_word​.
 This shouldn't be too different from is_word_guessed​!

 We are going to use an underscore followed by a space (_ ) to represent unknown letters.
 We could have chosen other symbols, but the combination of underscore and space is visible and easily discerned.
 Note that the space is super important, as otherwise it hard to distinguish whether ____ is four elements long or three.
-This is called ​usability ­ it's very important, when programming, to consider the usability of your program.
+This is called ​usability­ it's very important, when programming, to consider the usability of your program.
 If users find your program difficult to understand or operate, they won't use it!
 We encourage you to think about usability when designing your program.

 Hint:​ In designing your function, think about what information you want to return when done, whether you need a place to store that information as you loop over a data structure, and how you want to add information to your accumulated result.